Best months to see northern lights!

 December

 Keep in mind that December & Christmas is a very popular time for tourism in Lapland.
-This is when the prices for accommodation, flights and other services are skyrocketing.
-My tours in December are usually quite full, and I recommend contacting me well in advance.
-If you want to experience Lappish winter, but avoid the busiest time, I recommend travelling to Lapland in January, February or March.
+This is when the prices for hotels and flights are at their highest,.
+My tours in December are usually quite full, and I recommend to book a tour well in advance.
+But yes, Christmas magic is there, with Christmas lights lighting up not only on in town, but also up in the skies!

 Best months to see northern lights.
 December hunting tour Rovaniemi Lapland Finland Sweden.